Tienisto/rhttp/rhttp/README.md

 ## About

+This package is a Dart wrapper around the [reqwest](https://crates.io/crates/reqwest) crate, which is a fast and reliable HTTP client for Rust.
+For optimal performance, we use FFI with [flutter_rust_bridge](https://pub.dev/packages/flutter_rust_bridge) to call Rust code.

 The default HTTP client in Dart is part of `dart:io`, which lacks configurability and performance compared to other HTTP clients.
 Furthermore, HTTP/2 and HTTP/3 are either missing or not supported by default.
-This package uses FFI with [flutter_rust_bridge](https://pub.dev/packages/flutter_rust_bridge) to call Rust code.
-This allows you to use a faster and more efficient HTTP client.
-On Rust's side, the [reqwest](https://crates.io/crates/reqwest) crate is used to make the requests.

-Why shouldn't I use [cronet_http](https://pub.dev/packages/cronet_http) or [cupertino_http](https://pub.dev/packages/cupertino_http)?
-These packages for instance only support Android or iOS, while rhttp supports all platforms (except web currently) with a single configuration.
+Compared to [cronet_http](https://pub.dev/packages/cronet_http) and [cupertino_http](https://pub.dev/packages/cupertino_http), this package offers a unified, feature-rich API that also works on Windows and Linux.

 The APK size will increase by 2 MB on arm64 and 6 MB if compiled for all architectures (x64, arm32, arm64).

+Web is currently not supported.

 ## Features